Publications

 with Hyungseok Joo.

-Linear-Quadratic Approximation of a Small Open Economy NK Model
+Linear-Quadratic Approximation of a Small Open Economy New Keynesian Model

 with Leilane Cambara and Paul Levine.